nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_LOADING_DATA.md

 export default AnimalList
 ```

 `useState` should be called at the top of the component's definition and then it is automatically included in the construction of the component.
-Once the data is returned from the AnimalManager, we invoke a React method `setState()` which allows us to update/hold the values and when state is updated, React automatically invokes the render method, again.
+Once the data is returned from the AnimalManager, we invoke the `setAnimals()` function to save the animals in the component's state.
+After `setAnimals()` executes, the component re-renders and displays the animals.

+## Rendering and Re-rendering

+What do we mean when we say a component "renders"?
+Rendering happens when a component returns HTML and then React puts that HTML onto the DOM.

+A component re-renders any time it's state changes.
+Re-rendering essentially means React calls the component function again,  takes whatever HTML it returns, and places it on the DOM.

 ## Using Components within Components

 Take another look at the `AnimalList` component, you'll notice we are importing the `AnimalCard` component and using it in the JSX code.
 This _composability_ is one of the amazing benefits of components.

+> **NOTE:** Notice that, although we have three instances of the animal card (matching the three records in the database), we do NOT see the data from our database.
+Don't worry, we'll take care of this in the next chapter.

 ## Practice - NSS Kennels API

+1. Add some example data for employees, locations and owners to `api/kennel.json`.
 1. Create modules to query the database for employees, locations, and owners from your API.
-2. Create list components to handle calling the database modules.
+1. Create list components to handle calling the database modules.
-3. Display a static *designed* card for each section.
+1. Display a static *designed* card for each section.
 We will get to displaying the correct data next.

 > **Pro tip:** Remember to use your network tab in the Chrome Developer Tools to watch your network requests and preview the responses.